USGS: Hurricane surge likely to erode 75% of Florida Panhandle beaches

 In the open Gulf of Mexico, Hurricane Michael’s wave heights are predicted to be as much as 40 feet, said research oceanographer Kara Doran, leader of the USGS Coastal Change Hazards Storm Team based in St. Petersburg, Florida.

-“As the storm approaches the coast, the shallow sea bed will reduce that wave height,” Dorn said.
-“But water levels in some parts of the Northeast Florida coast will still be high enough to overwhelm the dunes, which are relatively low and narrow.”
+“As the storm approaches the coast, the shallow sea bed will reduce that wave height somewhat,” Dorn said.
+“But water levels in some parts of the eastern Florida Panhandle coast will still be high enough to overwhelm the dunes, which are relatively low and narrow.”

 Of particular concern, Doran said, is the region from Cape San Blas to St. George, an area of beach communities and state parks, where total water levels are forecast to be 16 to 20 feet above normal.
 If the hurricane forecast holds true, the likelihood that the dunes will be inundated there is more than 95 percent, Doran said.
 Further west, the Florida portion of Gulf Islands National Seashore near Santa Rosa has at least a 70 percent chance that the dunes will be overtopped by storm waters, Doran said.